solutionforest/filaletter/filaletter/public/docs/1-getting-started/5-upgrading.md

     ```

 By following these steps, you can successfully upgrade to version 2.x while ensuring all new features and configurations are properly integrated.

+## Upgrading from Version 2.x to 3.x
+Version 3.x introduces support for Automation and support for Laravel 12.

+### Steps for Upgrading

+1. **Backup Your Configuration**
+    Back up your existing `config/filament-newsletter.php` file to preserve any customizations.
+After backing up, delete the file to ensure the new configuration is applied correctly.
+2. **Publish and Run New Migrations**
+    Publish the necessary migrations and apply them to your database:

+    ```bash
+    php artisan vendor:publish --tag="filament-newsletter-migrations"
+    php artisan migrate
+    ```

+3. **Publish the Configuration File**
+    Publish the updated configuration file for the newsletter package:

+    ```bash
+    php artisan vendor:publish --tag="filament-newsletter-config"
+    ```

+By following these steps, you can successfully upgrade to version 3.x while ensuring all new features and configurations are properly integrated.